-Roasting tomatoes is something I do at least once a week and in the summer, when tomatoes are at their peak, that number definitely goes up.
-I love how you can take the summer’s brightest or winter’s bleakest tomatoes and through roasting, end up with the sweetest, candy-like flavor.
+Roasting tomatoes is something I do at least once a week especially in the summer, when tomatoes are at their peak.
+I love how roasting transforms summer’s brightest or winter’s bleakest tomatoes into the sweetest, richest candy-like bites.

 Save This Recipe!